By Army Col. Richard Goldenberg

-But more than half of those who deployed were assigned to labor and stevedore battalions, assigned to tasks that many Army leaders saw as most appropriate.
+But more than half of those who deployed were assigned to labor and stevedore battalions, assigned to tasks that many Army leaders at the time saw as most appropriate.

 These troops performed essential duties for the American Expeditionary Force, building roads, bridges and trenches in support of the front-line battles.

 Preparing Docks, Railway Lines

 In St. Nazaire, the New York National Guard soldiers learned they would work to prepare the docks and railway lines to be a major port of entry for the hundreds of thousands of forces yet to arrive in France.
 The African American regiment was a quick and easy source of labor, according to author Stephen Harris in his 2003 book “Harlem’s Hell Fighters.”

 But the 15th Regiment’s soldiers had not signed up for labor.
 They were committed to fighting the Germans and winning the war.